lacerbi/lacerbi.github.io/_posts/2024-12-4-vi-is-inference-is-optimization.md

 ### Variational inference is just inference

-For the reasons mentioned above, I believe that variational inference is possibly the most natural way of thinking about Bayesian inference: computing the posterior is not some esoteric procedure, but we are just trying to find the distribution that best matches the true target posterior, which we know up to a normalized constant.
+For the reasons mentioned above, I believe that variational inference is possibly the most natural way of thinking about Bayesian inference: computing the posterior is not some esoteric procedure, but we are just trying to find the distribution that best matches the true target posterior, which we know up to a constant.

 Variational inference is often seen as "just an approximation method" -- as opposed to a true technique for performing Bayesian inference -- because historically we were forced to use very simple approximation families (factorized, simple Gaussians, etc.).
 However, it has been a while since we can use very flexible distributions, starting for example from the advent of normalizing flows in the 2010s.
 See the poignant review paper by Papamakarios et al. (2021).<d-cite key="papamakarios2021normalizing"></d-cite>